Search blog:

 4. Not planning for payments on account

-That being said, it’s important to bear in mind you won’t need to make payments on account if:
+Bear in mind that you won’t need to make payments on account if:

-It is worth remembering that if your business is expanding you will generally have higher payments on account – so be prepared!
+It is worth noting that if your business is expanding, you will generally have higher payments on account, so it’s even more crucial to be prepared.

 5. Not declaring the correct salary and benefits from PAYE jobs

-If you have a job in which your tax is deducted through PAYE, you need to make sure HMRC knows about it and the income earned through PAYE is correct on your return.
+If you have a job that deducts your tax through PAYE, you need to ensure HMRC knows about it and that the income earned through PAYE is correct on your return.
 Otherwise, you could end up paying more tax than you need to.

 Thanks to Making Tax Digital, this information is now typically generated on your tax return automatically before you even start filling it out.
-But this data is often inaccurate.
-For example, your employer may not have reported your PAYE earnings correctly or simply may not have reported them!
+However, this data is often inaccurate.
+For example, your employer may not have reported your PAYE earnings correctly or simply may not have reported them.

-You should always check the amount you’ve earned and what’s been taxed from your PAYE employment to make sure the information on your return is correct.
+You should always check the amount you’ve earned and what’s been taxed from your PAYE employment to ensure the information on your tax return is correct.
 After all, if your employer has submitted the wrong number by mistake, it could end up costing you.
-Likewise, there may be situations in which some of your PAYE income hasn’t been added to your return automatically.
+Likewise, there may be situations where some of your PAYE income hasn’t been added to your return automatically.

 The best place to check your PAYE information is on your P60 or P11D.
-This will show how much you earned and how much tax was paid in the last tax year, which you can then enter manually if need be.
+This will show how much you earned and how much tax you paid in the last tax year, which you can then enter manually if needed.

 There are many allowable expenses you can legitimately claim to reduce your tax bill.
 Allowable expenses are essential business costs that are required to keep your business up and running.
 They are tax-deductible, which means HMRC allows you to offset those expenses against your annual tax bill.

-Examples of allowable expenses you can claim are:
+Examples of allowable expenses you can claim include:

-If in doubt as to what you can and cannot claim, check out HM Revenue Helpsheet HS222 How to calculate your taxable profits, which includes a table of the most common ‘allowable’ and ‘non-allowable’ expenses.
+If in doubt as to what you can and can’t claim, check out this HM Revenue HS222 Helpsheet.

 Claiming illegitimate expenses may have serious consequences.
-Apart from paying interest on the underpayment of tax, if you deliberately under-declare tax payable, you could receive a penalty of up to 100% of your tax bill.
+Apart from paying interest on the underpayment of tax, you could receive a penalty of up to 100% of your tax bill.
 In practice, penalties of 10% to 30% are more common.

 7. Not claiming tax relief on private pension contributions